 Differentiated professional development has been a focus and a strength in District 96.
 Our team members have eighty minutes together to plan, observe, discuss best practice, evaluate data and seek out resources to best meet the needs of our students.
 Woodlawn staff members use their daily plan time to meet with their interdisciplinary teams, content teams and coaches to best meet their professional needs.
 Interdisciplinary teams are led by a team leader, which has one team leader per team.
 Our leadership team is comprised of one staff member from each grade level team (6 total), and a representative from our Wellness, Electives, Problem Intervention Team and our Coaching team.
 Each of these Leadership Team members go through extensive training throughout the school year, ensuring that the leaders understand the direction of the district and how to best engage the colleagues on their teams.
 These leaders provide addition support to teachers, guiding staff toward achievement of school and district goals.

 Another component of our success is directly related to our commitment to having instructional coaches.
-Our coaching team is made up of coaches in our Math, Literacy, Language Development, Information Literacy, Science and Technology areas.
+Our coaching team is made up of coaches in our Math, Literacy, Language Development, Science and Innovation areas.
 Coaches meet weekly with content teams to review student data, discuss best practice in students attaining mastery of targets, share instructional strategies, and identifystudents for intervention and extension.
 Our coaches also model, co-teach, plan job alike professional development, and collaboratively plan win our teachers to increase student achievement.
 Weekly meetings and monthly goal reporting with the principals have made our coaches an invaluable asset in building staff capacity and moving forward on our district goals.

 Our staff meetings are always designed around topics which address staff need.
 We collect data from team leaders and staff members, work to align them to our school and district goals, then deliver meaningful staff development weekly.
 Because we are a PLC, we often use quantitative (student test scores) and qualitative data (staff surveys, conversations) to help determine the topics of our meetings.
 For example, due to the increase in our English Language Learner population, many of our recent staff meetings have focused on how to best meet the needs of this population of students using our current data to drive the focus of these meetings